adrianhall/adrianhall.github.io/_posts/2020-03-06-msal-react-redux.md

 }
 {% endhighlight %}

-Redux-thunk takes the effort out of async actions.
-A thunk is an action creator that returns a function.
-The `dispatch` for the store is passed to the action creator so that the async operation can happen.
-With these, I can just `dispatch(signIn())` to initiate the sign-in process, as an example.

-## Step 5: Create a sign-in button

-Here is the sign-in button code:
+Make sure you add `store.dispatch(actions.initializeNetwork())` when you create your store.
+This will dispatch an initialization action, which will then do an asynchronous silent token acquisition.

+In each of these action creators, we return a function.
+The `redux-thunk` middleware will execute the function asynchronously, and then the various methods will get called.
+The net result of this is that I only have to dispatch a `signIn()` action creator to get the authentication service to interactively sign in.

+To initiate that, I've got a `SignInButton` component that I can use anywhere on my UI to allow the user to sign-in or sign-out:

 {% highlight javascript %}
 import React from 'react';
 import { useDispatch, useSelector } from 'react-redux';
 import { FontAwesomeIcon } from '@fortawesome/react-fontawesome';
-import { faMicrosoft } from '@fortawesome/free-brands-svg-icons';
 import { actions } from '../../../redux';
+import authService from '../../../services/auth-service';
 import styles from './SignInButton.module.scss';

 const SignInButton = () => {